MC-GH/calculator/README.md

    - Backspace deletes 1 character at a time of the current operation screen

 ## Styling

-- CSS Flexbox was used to alter the size of elements depending on the viewport
+CSS Flexbox was used to alter the size of elements depending on the viewport.